Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 ### Scenario 2: Requestor wants to and can become module owner

-If the requestor indicated they want to become an owner (and is a Microsoft FTE), do **not** assign the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label yet, as first you need to confirm that they understand the implications of becoming the owner.
+If the requestor indicated they want to become the module owner, the GitHub Policy Service Bot will add the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label and will assign the issue to the requestor.

+You **MUST** still confirm that the requestor is a Microsoft FTE and that they understand the implications of becoming the owner!
+If any of these conditions aren't met, remove the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label and unassign the issue from the requestor.

+1. Make sure the requestor is a Microsoft FTE.
+You can look them up by their name or using the Microsoft internal "[1ES Open Source Assistant Browser Extension](https://docs.opensource.microsoft.com/tools/browser/)".
-1. Clarify the roles and responsibilities of the module owner:
+2. Clarify the roles and responsibilities of the module owner:
     - Clarify they understand and accept what "module ownership" means by replying in a comment to the requestor/proposed owner:

 {{< expand "➕ Standard AVM Core Team Reply to Proposed Module Owners" "expand/collapse" >}}